TypicalFence/mango/libmango/ReadMe.md

 # Libmango
-This is a wrapper around the mangofmt crate, which enables C to call its functionallity.
+This is a wrapper around the mangofmt crate, which enables C to call its functionality.
 It also enables most Languages (that have a way to call C) to use mangofmt.

 # Installation